dantenetwork/ink-sdk/README.md

 ```

 #### cross_chain_call
-`cross_chain_call` sends a cross-chain message, and returns the message id recorded in the cross-chain contract.
+The function `cross_chain_call` sends a cross-chain message, and returns the message id recorded in the cross-chain contract.
 Later a callback in the application contract will be called.

 Example is shown below, or you can refer it in the example osComputing.
 ```